DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/UOM mapping.md

   - Vendor advanced shipping notice
   - Sales invoice

+## Freight forwarder landed cost EDI module
+For **Freight forwarder** Trading partners, the Unit of measure mapping is utilized on **Purchase unit** and **Inventory unit**
+- Inbound – receive and ability to use Freight forwarder’s unit of measure
+   - Voyage creator

 ## Create new UOM mapping

 - Click **New** to create a new record.